Thank you for visiting the Child and Youth Health web site of the Women's and Children's Health Network (WCHN).

 WCHN uses 'cookies' for maintaining contact with a user during and between web browsing sessions.
 A cookie is a small file supplied by WCHN and stored on your computer by your web browser software when you access this site.
 One cookie is used so that WCHN can recognise you as a unique user as you move around the site, and when you return to the site on different occasions - this allows us to get a more accurate picture of how many unique users are visiting our site, and how often they come back.
 Please note that this cookie does not store any personal information about you, and can in no way be used to identify a person.

-Another optional cookie may be used when you subscribe to an e-mail list or newsletter.
+Another optional cookie may be used when you subscribe to an e-mail list or newsletter (if available).
 In order to subscribe, you must register a name, your e-mail address and a password, and you are given the option of having your computer remember your e-mail and password when you return to the site - if you choose this option, the information is stored in a cookie on your computer.
 You can choose to have this cookie removed at any time by going to the 'User Profile' page, selecting the option to remove the cookie, and saving the change.

 You may choose to disable cookies in your web browser settings, or only allow certain types of cookies - this will have no effect on your experience of using our web site.
 WCHN is committed to maintaining privacy on the internet, and the use of our site cookies will not compromise your privacy.